 3. Acknowledge Diversity…

-First thing’s first, don’t call them millennials!
+First things first, don’t call them millennials!
 This generation is strongly rooted in their individualism and in their diversity.
-Acknowledge this, praise this, help keep this uniqueness intact.
+Acknowledge this, praise this, and help keep this uniqueness intact.
 Rather than communicate with every 18-34 year old in exactly the same way, target different social groups.
 Group your audiences together by their interests, who they follow on social media, or what phase of life they find themselves in.

 Unlike generations before them, millennials are re-writing life’s traditional timeline.
 Marriage, homeownership, career development, family planning – all of these momentous life moments are happening at different ages, and in different orders.
 Diversity in your marketing efforts is a major key to successfully reaching millennials.